decred/politeiagui/docs/e2e.md

 E2E Test files are located under the `/teste2e` directory.

+### (Experimental) Run tests in parallel

+> Note: currently on experimental mode.
+Use it only for local development to
+> speed up your tests run.

+> You need to have Docker running in order to make this parallel testing

+You can run parallel tests using the [sorry-cypress](https://docs.sorry-cypress.dev/) alternative, instead of regular Cypress in order to avoid using Cypress Dashboard, which requires an account and other KYC stuff.
+Fortunately, this alternative wraps cypress into one docker image and opens it for usage.

+**Parallel tests will only work with Mocked APIs tests suites**

+1. Setup your sorry-cypress docker image: `yarn && yarn test:e2e:parallel:setup`
+2. Run the application on development mode: `yarn start`
+3. Open a new terminal windows (yes, plural) and run `yarn cy:run:parallel` on each.

 ## How to write E2E tests

 E2E tests are created to simulate **user** behavior among the application.
 This